A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: Relation with Kato complexes

-The complex $C^0_n(X)$ for a proper smooth scheme $X$ over a finite field or the ring of integers in a $1$-local field is the subject of the study of the Kato conjectures.
-The Kato conjectures say the following and have been fully proved by Jannsen, Kerz and Saito (see \cite{KeS12}):
+The complex $C^0_n(X)$ for a proper smooth scheme $X$ over a finite field or the ring of integers in a ($1$-)local field is the subject of the study of the Kato conjectures.
+The Kato conjectures say the following and have been fully proved in case the coefficient characteristic is invertible on $X$ by Jannsen, Kerz and Saito (see \cite[Thm.
+8.1]{KeS12}):